These are all common money saving tips, but here are 10 frugal living tips that I’ll bet you didn’t know!

 - Make Your Own Teeth Whitening Rinse – Mix your mouthwash with peroxide (50/50) for an inexpensive teeth whitening rinse!

 - Discounted Gift Cards for Everyday Purchases – I love buying discounted gift cards, but I’ve never thought about buying them for everyday purchases like groceries and gas!
 Well, that’s exactly what Ashley did in the Gift Card Granny Challenge, and she saved $206.29 in March by living on nothing but discount gift cards.
 The average savings was 10% per merchant, across 23 merchants and 40 cards that covered restaurants, groceries, entertainment, gas and more.
-If you’re a frugal shopper looking for new ways to cut costs without making major lifestyle or spending changes, try buying discounted gift cards from ABCGiftCards.com
+If you’re a frugal shopper looking for new ways to cut costs without making major lifestyle or spending changes, Buy discounted gift cards for up to 30% off at Cardpool.com!

 - Musty Smelling Towels? – If your towels have a musty smell, don’t throw them away…simply add 1 cup of vinegar to your next load along with your regular laundry detergent.
 I promise, they won’t smell like vinegar…they’ll smell fresh and clean!